Marketing Sales and Service Blog | Bluleadz Inbound Agency

 Employees essentially act as your first-touch audience, so who can speak to your brand's value better than them?

-You may have never considered it before, but your team is an excellent avenue to start your word of mouth campaign.
+You may have never considered it before, but your team is an excellent avenue to start your word-of-mouth campaign.

 Encourage them to start the conversation about your product or service.
 They'll be great talk leaders since they already know everything about your brand.